fury-gl/fury/docs/source/posts/2023/2023-06-12-week-2-joaodellagli.rst

 -----------------------

 Last week, I was facing some issues with a VTK feature essential so I could move forward with my project: Framebuffer Objects.
-As described in my `last blogpost <https://blogs.python-gsoc.org/en/joaodellaglis-blog/the-fbo-saga-week-1/>`_, for some reason the 2D allocation methods for it weren't working.
+As described in my `last blogpost <https://blogs.python-gsoc.org/en/joaodellaglis-blog/the-fbo-saga-week-1/>`_, for some reason the 2D allocation method for it weren't working.
 In a meeting with my mentors, while we were discussing and searching through VTK's FramebufferObject and TextureObject documentation, and the code itself for the problem, one TextureObject method caught my attention: `vtkTextureObject.SetContext() <https://vtk.org/doc/nightly/html/classvtkTextureObject.html#a0988fa2a30b640c93392c2188030537e>`_.